ANDYCOXV/ARTCOMP_6-5-2018/README.md

 	This file was compressed into a zip file due to speed issues with rendering the pdf on github.
 5. LICENSE.txt
 	Contains the legal information for the MIT License.
+6. Responses
+	Directory containing responces from the judges on two fractals that I entered into the VASE art competition.
+Their names have been censored for their protection.